FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

 * Required keyword **prefix_src** specifies the prefix to use when resolving template paths on the *src* side including separators.
 * Optional keywords follow.
 Each encodes mapping instructions based on one list of tuples as value.
   * **use** instructs mapping explicitly instance data on *trg* without demanding a *src*.
     Specifically, tuples of the following two datatypes are allowed:
-   (str, str | numpy datatype (scalar or array))
+    (str, str | numpy datatype (scalar or array)) (str, pint.Quantity)
-   (str, pint.Quantity)
     The first value resolves the symbol for the concept on the *trg* side.
     The second value resolves the instance data to store on the *trg* side.
     The template path on the *trg* side is f"{prefix_trg}/{tpl[0]}", if provided prefix_src will be ignored.
   * **map** | **map_to_dtype** | **map_to_dtype_and_join** instructs mapping instance data from *src* on *trg*.
     Differently typed tuples are allowed that encode compact mapping rules to deal with above-mentioned cases of mismatch.
 The suffix "_to\*" is added to solve mismatch 3.
     Mismatch cases 1 and 2 are solved based on how the tuple is structured.
     Mismatch case 3 is solved by adding a suffix like "_to_float64" which will instruct that the *src* data will be mapped if possible from original datatype and precision on the numpy datatype and precision specified by *dtype*.

     The suffix **_and_join** will accept a list of below mentioned tuples to concatenate information.

     TODO more work needs to be done here

     Specifically, tuples of the following datatypes are allowed or a str but in only one case:

-  (str, pint.ureg, str, pint.ureg)
-  Aka case five.
+    * ```(str, pint.ureg, str, pint.ureg)``` aka case five.
       Used in cases of mismatch 1 and 2 with the aim to explicitly convert units between *src* and *trg*.

       The first value resolves the symbol for the concept on the *trg* side.
       The second value resolves the specific unit on the *trg* side.
       The third value resolves the symbol for the concept on the *src* side.
       The fourth value resolves the specific unit on the *src* side.
       The pint.ureg('') maps on NX_DIMENSIONLESS.

-  (str, str, pint.ureg)
-  Aka case four.
+    * ```(str, str, pint.ureg)``` aka case four.
       Used in cases of mismatch 1 with the aim to accept the unit from the *src* side.

       The first value resolves the symbol for the concept on the *trg* side.
       The second value resolves the symbol for the concept on the *src* side.
       The third value resolves the specific unit on the *src* side.

       This case can be avoided in an implementation when the value on the *src* side is already normalized as a pint.Quantity.

-  (str, pint.ureg, str)
-  Aka case three.
+    * ```(str, pint.ureg, str)``` aka case three.
       Used in cases of mismatch 1 and 2 with the aim to explicitly convert to a specific unit on the *trg* side.

       The first value resolves the symbol for the concept on the *trg* side.
       The second value resolves the specific unit on the *trg* side.
       The third value resolves the symbol for the concept on the *src* side.

       This case can be avoided in an implementation when there is another look-up table or cache from which the unit to use is defined explicitly.
       The practical issue with NeXus though is that often concepts are constrained only as strong as to match a specific unit category, e.g. voltage, i.e. all possible units that are convertible into the base unit V.

       Therefore, in practice it makes sense to use this case to be specific about which unit should be used on the *trg* side.
 However, for parsers which cover many file formats, like pynxtools-em, this will ask people to add potentially duplicated information.
 In summary, it is best to use a global look-up table for all concepts in an application definition and then infer the unit from this table.
 The actual unit conversion is performable then e.g. with pint.

-  (str, str)
-  Aka case two.
+    * ```(str, str)``` aka case two.
       Used in cases of mismatch 1.
 Units on *src* will be carried over onto the *trg* side.

       The first value resolves the symbol for the concept on the *trg* side.
       The second value resolves the symbol for the concept on the *src* side.

       This case is an especially useful short-hand notation for concepts with string, unitless, dimensionless quantities.

-  str
-  Aka case one.
+    * ```str``` aka case one.
       Used in cases when symbols on the *trg* and *src* side are the same and units should be carried through as is.

-  This case is a further simplification for making writing the mapping tables even more compact.
-Therefore, it is
+      This case is a further simplification for writing mapping tables even more compact Python allows for a having a mixture of string and tuples in the lists.

 <!-- * **map_to_iso8601** -->